Argha-12/Argha-12/README.md

 - 👋 Hi, I’m @Argha-12
 - 👀 I’m interested in SQL Developer and Data Analyst
-- 🌱 I’m currently learning SSIS
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail: argharana8@gmail.com
 - 😄 Pronouns: ...